Fabian0597/dodo-alive-project/README.md

 </table>

 ## SLIP model
 A spring-loaded-inverted-pendulum (SLIP) models the leg with a mass-less spring of resting length of l0 and a stiffness k.
 A point mass is attached at the top of the spring.
 In the flight phase, the SLIP model follows the law of gravity, and moving on a a parabolic trajectory.
 When touching the ground the motion of the center of gravity (CoG) is redirected by the spring force in the leg, which acts between the foot contact point and the CoG.
 SLIP model are very simple and abstract descriptions of the spring-leg behaviour in human running.
 We can make use of this model by appyling the conntrol applied to the SLIP model onto the dynamics of an actual segmented robotic leg.
-This enables dead-beat control strategies for those robotic legs.
+The low level SLIP model generates a reference trajectory which is tracked in the high level robot model.
+Feedback control can be used to adapt to perturbation.
+Since the SLIP model is a conservative system the forward speed and the apex height, which charercterize the trajectory are coupled.
+The stability problem is therfore reduced to one dimesion and the SLIP model can be solely controlled by the landing angle.

+## Energy compensation
+In comparison to a SLIP model with a mass-less spring, real robots are influenced from the impact when the leg strikes the ground.
+This is the reason why the velocity of the CoG of the robot changes trhough the transition from flight to stance.
+This corresponds to a loss of kinetic energy.
+In the modified SLIP model with impact compensation the spring leg is pre-compressed at touch down.
+The energy stored in the precompressed spring equals the kinetic enegry loss.
+In the following implementation the modifed SLIP model is used.
+We used the paper "Hutter et al. 2010 - SLIP running with an Articulated Robotic Leg" as orientation.

 ## Control law
 We sparate the control laws in the flight phase from that in the stance phase.
 For the flight phase a cascade control using PI and PID contoller is used.
 For the stance phase a SLIP model control ĺaw is used.